Aloe ‘ Carmine’ , Succulent – Plant

 Water your Succulent plant nicely every two 2 weeks or so until the soil is completely dry.
 Because your aloe plant is a desert plant, having wet and soggy soil will cause the roots to rot.

-Your Aloe Vera Plant grows well in any soil type that has a good drainage system.
+Your Aloe Plant type that has a good drainage system.
 You can consider using cacti or succulent mix for your plant.

 A fertiliser isn't truly necessary for your plant as your Aloe plant goes dormant in Winters.